(March 1st, 2023)

 Information about our supporters is an important part of our organization and we do not sell nor share your Personal Data/ Information with third parties who aren’t contracted to act on our behalf (our Processors).

 ADRA will never sell Personal Data/ Information nor send donor mailings on behalf of other organizations, and will only share it with contracted third parties acting as an agent on our behalf or other Processors.
 These third parties may control your personal data for the purpose of processing and communication (i.e. ADRA may share your data with an ADRA office in another country who are responsible for a project or action in which you’ve expressed interest for the purpose of communicating with you further).
+Only with your permission will we use your donation data to create a model (called a “co-op” list) that will help identify other potential donors to ADRA.
+You can learn more about out data policies and the third parties we work with here.

 CHILDREN’S PRIVACY NOTICE